technofocus-pte/m365cpltdeplextdepth/Instructions/Lab 02/Lab02.md

     Once you're satisfied with a version of the report, select the **Keep it** button.

-9. Once you're done with this document, save it to your **OneDrive**, so you can close this tab in your Microsoft Edge browser.
+12. Once you're done with this document, save it to your **OneDrive**, so you can close this tab in your Microsoft Edge browser.

+# Summary:
+  In this lab, you explored the capabilities of Copilot for Microsoft 365 as an AI-powered writing assistant and
+  -  Utilized Copilot in Loop to draft a detailed market research report that involved organizing data, generating insights, and creating a cohesive and informative report.

+  -  Leveraged Copilot in PowerPoint to design a compelling sales presentation to generate slides, customize content, and ensure that the presentation effectively communicates key sales messages.

+  -  Used Copilot in Word to analyze and compare three supplier agreements to identify differences between the agreements and provide recommended actions based on the comparison.